getsolus/help-center-docs/docs/user/quick-start/installation/secure-boot.md

 # Booting with Secure Boot Enabled

-Since Solus 4.4 secure boot is now supported.
-When you first boot the ISO, and, if you have secure boot enabled in your UEFI firmware; you will have to perform the one-time-step of manually enrolling the Solus certificate.
+Since Solus 4.4 Secure Boot is now supported.
+When you first boot the ISO, and, if you have Secure Boot enabled in your UEFI firmware; you will have to perform the one-time-step of manually enrolling the Solus certificate.
 The following guide will walk you through this.
-If you already have Solus installed and wish to enable secure boot, skip ahead [here](#enabling-secure-boot-on-an-existing-install).
+If you already have Solus installed and wish to enable Secure Boot, skip ahead [here](#enabling-secure-boot-on-an-existing-install).

 <em>Note that this only applies to machines with UEFI firmware, if your machine uses the older BIOS firmware you can safely ignore this article.
-If you wish to avoid having to do this step then you may disable secure boot in your machine's UEFI firmware interface.</em>
+If you wish to avoid having to do this step then you may disable Secure Boot in your machine's UEFI firmware interface.</em>

 ## Enrolling the Solus certificate

 After [booting](/docs/user/quick-start/installation/#boot-the-media) the ISO from USB/DVD and, if Secure Boot is enabled in your device's UEFI firmware.
-A warning will appear concerning a secure boot violation, press `Enter` on your keyboard to continue.
+A warning will appear concerning a Secure Boot violation, press `Enter` on your keyboard to continue.

 ![Secure Boot violation](1-secure-boot-violation.png)